-In interferometric radio astronomy the signals from various sensors (telescopes) are usually split into narrow frequency bins (say 50 kHz), and correlated over 1-100 milliseconds to yield short-term correlation matrices.
-These are then integrated over longer periods of typically 10-60 seconds to yield long-term correlation matrices (containing the "visibilities"), which are stored onto tape and constitute the output of the telescope interferometer.
-Astronomical images are usually constructed by Fourier tranforming several hours of "visbility" data.
+correlation matrices.
+These are then integrated over longer periods of typically 10 to 60 s to yield long-term correlation matrices, which are stored onto tape and constitute the output of the telescope interferometer.

 The long-term correlation matrices contain contributions from the astronomical sources in the pointing direction through the main lobe of the telescope, from interferers in the near and far field through the side lobes, and from spatially white receiver noise.
-The astronomical signals usually have a signal-to-noise ratio (SNR) of -20 dB or less, and hence they are too weak to be detected over short integration periods.
-Harmful interference may range from -70 dB up to +50 dB with respect to the instantaneous system noise level.
-Continually present interferers cannot be cut out in the timefrequency plane and have to be removed using spatial filtering.
+The astronomical signals usually have a signal-to-noise ratio (SNR) of $-20~\mathrm{dB}$ or less, and hence they are too weak to be detected over short integration periods.
+Harmful interference may range from $-70~\mathrm{dB}$ up to $+50~\mathrm{dB}$ with respect to the instantaneous system noise level.

+Continually present interferers cannot be cut out in the time-frequency plane and have to be removed using spatial filtering.
 Assuming that the frequency bins are sufficiently narrow band, we can associate a spatial signature vector to each interferer and estimate these from the short-term correlation matrices.
 By projecting out the corresponding dimensions, the interference is removed.
 However, this spatial filtering also modifies the correlation matrix of interest to astronomers and therefore a correction must be applied.
-The correction is possible under the assumption that the spatial signatures of interferers are sufficiently changing over the 10 s period.
-A schematical description of the procedure is shown in figure 1.
+The correction is possible under the assumption that the spatial signatures of interferers are sufficiently changing over the 10-s period.